- Chart

 Threats

-- Rising interest rates can negatively impact bond values and increase borrowing costs for leveraged funds.
+- Rising interest rates can negatively impact bond-like equity investments.

-- Increased competition from other investment vehicles (ETFs, open-end funds).
+- Increased competition from other income-focused funds and ETFs.

 Competitors and Market Share